ceph/ceph/doc/architecture.rst

 authentication data structure similar to a Kerberos ticket that contains a session key for use in obtaining Ceph services.
-This session key is itself encrypted with the user's permanent  secret key, so that only the user can request services from the Ceph monitor(s).
+This session key is itself encrypted with the user's permanent  secret key, so that only the user can request services from the Ceph Monitor(s).
 The client then uses the session key to request its desired services from the monitor, and the monitor provides the client with a ticket that will authenticate the client to the OSDs that actually handle data.
-Ceph monitors and OSDs share a secret, so the client can use the ticket provided by the monitor with any OSD or metadata server in the cluster.
+Ceph Monitors and OSDs share a secret, so the client can use the ticket provided by the monitor with any OSD or metadata server in the cluster.
 Like Kerberos, ``cephx`` tickets expire, so an attacker cannot use an expired ticket or session key obtained surreptitiously.
 This form of authentication will